Batwings208/Full-Screen-Lock-Completely-Unbreakable/README.md

 # FullScreenLock
-This program will allow you to get stuck in fullscreen forever
+Best works with "Windows" but possible on "Macintosh" This program will allow you to get stuck in fullscreen forever

 However this program is breakable by pressing the 'Begin' button but u can delete it later.